rahulkulkarny/YOLO_Object_Detection/README.md

 You can choose _one_ of the following three ways to get started with darkflow.

-1. Just build the Cython extensions in place.
+1. Just build the Python extensions in place.
 NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.
     ```
     python3 setup.py build_ext --inplace
     ```